stacksjb/Shell_Command_Menu/README.md

 1) Runs the Applescript `zoom_iterm.scpt` with `osascript zoom_iterm.scpt` - this script opens a new iTerm window with saved profile `CLI_Large` which is a saved profile that resizes the window and moves it to the bottom of my screen automatically
 2) Executes the CLI_Menu program

+You can configure custom window position/size in here if needed but it's not necessary as iTerm saves profile window locations for me.

 However, in most cases I just have iTerm reopen saved windows, so even that isn't always necessary :)